What is a household manager, and do you need one?

 5. Support your team with professional development.

 The house manager career can be full of incredible learning experiences — but too often, private service professionals struggle to find traditional professional development opportunities.
-Make sure your house manager has access to mentorship and community through organizations like Easemakers, and look for ways to support them in their careers.
+Make sure your house manager has access to mentorship and community through organizations like Easemakers, consider enrolling in the Nines household management workshop for development and certification, and look for ways to support them in their careers.

 Is a household manager right for you?